pforret/jekyll.forret.com/_posts/2025/2025-10-26-mythical-agent-month.md

 ### D. The New Mandate: The Architect as "Guardian of the Vibe"

-In the AI era, the role of the architect is not diminished; it is more critical than ever.39 The architect's new primary function is to enforce conceptual integrity upon the AI.
+In the AI era, the role of the architect is not diminished; it is more critical than ever.
+The architect's new primary function is to enforce conceptual integrity upon the AI.
 The human must define the "vibe" (the architecture) so the AI can follow it.

 Strategies for this new "AI-proof" architecture include:

 * Architectural Decision Records (ADRs): Explicitly documenting architectural decisions to create guardrails for the AI generation process.
 * Custom Templates and Patterns: Developing and feeding the AI "golden path" templates that represent the organization's approved way of solving a problem.
 * Architecture as Code: Defining system architecture in machine-readable formats that can be used to test AI-generated code for compliance
-* Context-Rich Prompting: The architect's role shifts to "Context Engineering" 35, ensuring the AI is always fed the relevant ADRs, design documents, and schemas with every prompt to guide its output toward cohesion.
+* Context-Rich Prompting: The architect's role shifts to "Context Engineering", ensuring the AI is always fed the relevant ADRs, design documents, and schemas with every prompt to guide its output toward cohesion.

 ## IV.
 The Human Surgeon and the AI Support Staff

 ### A. Brooks's Original Model

-To maintain conceptual integrity, Brooks proposed a radical team structure: the "Surgical Team".
+To maintain conceptual integrity, Brooks proposed a radical team structure: the "**Surgical Team**".
 He argued that instead of a "hog-butchering team" where everyone "cuts away on the problem," a project should have a single "surgeon," or chief programmer, who does all the critical design and coding.

 ### B. The Support Staff